Personal Capital is the leading digital wealth managers today with free financial software and free financial tools for everyone to use.

 * Surge in assets under management.
-The noteworthy $7.5 billion in assets under management as of 2H2018 is up from $5 billion in 2017, and from just $2 billion at the start of 2016.
-In other words, their asset gathering has accelerated for those who utilize Personal Capital to manage their money.
+The noteworthy $11 billion in assets under management as of 1Q2020 is up from $5 billion in 2017, and from just $2 billion at the start of 2016.

 * Key personnel hires.
 Personal Capital hired Mike Armbsy, ex CFO of Yodlee to be their new CFO.
 Mike was responsible for helping Yodlee go IPO in 2014.
 In addition to Mike, Personal Capital welcomed Paul Desmarais of Power Financial Corporation to their Board of Directors.
 Paul is intimately familiar with Personal Capital as he helped lead Power Financial’s $75 million investment in their Series E financing last year.